martillansky/content-vault-contracts/README.md

 | `EmptyArray()`               | Empty array provided for batch operations           |
 | `NoSchema()`                 | No schema has been set                              |

+### ✅ Vault Management

+- Each vault is represented by a `tokenId`.
+- Multiple users can share access to the same vault via token balance.
+- Vaults include a name and description for better identification and organization.
+- Vault metadata is emitted through events for transparency and off-chain indexing.

 ---

 ## 🔐 Key Functions